alioh/AlRiyadh-Newspaper-Covid-Dataset/README.md

 ## About the Data:
-This dataset is part of a research that we will be shared soon.
+This dataset is part of a research that we will share soon.
 It is a dataset of Arabic newspapers articles addressing COVID-19 related events.
 The data origin is [Alriyadh][Alriyadh] newspaper.
 It contains all news articles until **1 February 2021** that have the following words: